aavegotchi/gotchiverse-bible/gotchiversebible.md

 ## Get Involved

-Use the "Issues" feature of Github to ask questions, make suggestions, or share your thoughts on the GB!
+Use the [Issues](https://github.com/aavegotchi/gotchiverse-bible/issues) feature of Github to ask questions, make suggestions, or share your thoughts on the GB!